Sanglorian/orcus/Orcus Rulebook - current.md

 ### Powers

 **Arc (area of effect):** An arc originates from a particular square and goes outwards the same number of squares on either side.
-**Far (range):** A power with a Far range originates from a square some number of squares from the user of the power.
+**Far (range):** A power with a far range originates from a square some number of squares from the user of the power.
-**Near (range):** A power with a Near range originates from the user of the power.
+**Near (range):** A power with a near range originates from the user of the power.
 **Refresh:** If a monster uses a refresh power, it is not available to use again right away.
 Each time the monster takes a turn, a die is rolled and if a certain number appears (as specified in the power) then the power is available again.
 **Shunt (unwilling movement):** A shunt moves the creature in any direction, unlike a pull which must bring them closer or a push which must take them further away.
 **Unwilling movement:** Unwilling movement is any of three forms of movement forced on a creature: pushes, pulls and shunts.